Barristers in England and Wales have voted in favour of an all-out strike next month in a row with the government over jobs and pay.

-Some crown courts across the two nations are running limited services, with criminal trials and other cases postponed or rescheduled from Monday.
+During previous strike action some crown courts across the two nations were running limited services, with criminal trials and other cases postponed or rescheduled.

-Monday’s walkout meant that some courtrooms sat empty, while others were only able to swear juries in before adjourning cases until later in the week, when lawyers are available.
+Walkouts meant that some courtrooms sat empty, while others were only able to swear juries in before adjourning cases until later in the week, when lawyers were available.

 What does the government say?